panubo/fleet-deploy/README.md

                                   Deployment method
-  --instances INTEGER             Desired number of instances --unit-file FILENAME            Unit template file --chunk INTEGER                 Number of containers to act on each pass.
+  --instances INTEGER             Desired number of instances --unit-file FILENAME            Unit template file --chunking INTEGER              Number of containers to act on each pass.
 Eg
                                   2
-  --chunk-percent INTEGER         Percentage of containers to act on each
+  --chunking-percent INTEGER      Percentage of containers to act on each
                                   pass.
 Eg 50
   --delay INTEGER                 Startup delay
   --help                          Show this message and exit.